The Tortured Artist: Creativity Myth or Reality?

 So where does the idea of the ‘tortured artist’ come from?
 It may boil down to a simple misunderstanding.

-Plato’s quote at the beginning of this article is just another way of saying that when artists are creating good work, they seem to enter into a deep state of immersion which can look to the outsider like divine influence.
+Plato‘s quote at the beginning of this article is just another way of saying that when artists are creating good work, they seem to enter into a deep state of immersion which can look to an outsider like divine influence.

 When the ‘tortured artist’ became sciencey.